gomathishankar/seleniumBrowserFactory/README.md

-# seleniumBrowserFactory
+# Selenium BrowserFactory
-This Repositor has been created for my selenium automation framwork learning.
-Frame work will be created based in the Browser Factory Method
+This Repositor has been created for my selenium automation frame work learning.
+Frame work will be created based in the Browser Factory Pattern.